 Have Every Social Media Account

 I brought this point up in my Social Media Accounts: How Many is Too Many for a Blogger? post, and it is really not necessary to have every social media account.
-I highly advise against a Facebook page since they are very slow to grow and Facebook charges you to share your posts to your audience, but I do recommend joining Facebook groups like Starlight Bloggers Group.
+I highly advise against a Facebook page since they are very slow to grow and Facebook charges you to share your posts to your audience, but I do recommend joining Facebook groups for bloggers.
 Twitter is hands down my favorite social media platform since I can share my blog posts, pictures, and random statuses.
 Instagram is meh because I hate the follow to unfollow game, but I like looking at everyone’s pictures.
 I have not ventured into utilizing Pinterest, but I have heard many great things.
 So I would ignore the advice of having every social account and focus on 1-3 platforms instead.

 I asked bloggers on Twitter what bad advice they came across and this what they had to say!